Mariana dam disaster: Class action lawsuits

 In August 2018, BHP settled a class action suit in the US for US$50 million, with no admission of liability.
 At the same time, it was facing a class action lawsuit from shareholders in Australia related to the dam failure and losses incurred by shareholders following company disclosures to the market regarding the safety of the dam.
 The class action is expected to be one of the largest in Australian history, with 30,000 BHP shareholders involved, with a combined shareholding of 330 million shares, valued at over AU$10 billion (at 30 October 2018).

-In November 2018, UK-based legal firm SPG Law filed a US$5 billion group action in the High Court of Justice at Liverpool under Brazilian law against BHP Billiton on behalf of 235,000 Brazilian individuals and organizations, including municipal governments, utility companies, indigenous tribes and the Catholic Church.
+In November 2018, UK-based legal firm SPG Law, now Pogust Goodhead, filed a US$5 billion group action in the High Court of Justice at Liverpool under Brazilian law against BHP Billiton on behalf of 235,000 Brazilian individuals and organisations, including municipal governments, utility companies, indigenous tribes and the Catholic Church.
 The lawsuit is one of the biggest legal claims ever filed in a British court.
 The case, which has been the subject of jurisdictional challenge, was delayed due to the COVID-19 pandemic.

 In November 2020, in the High Court sitting in Manchester, the claims were struck out on the grounds that they amounted to an abuse of the process of the court.
 On 27 July 2021, the Court of Appeal granted the claimants leave to appeal against the November 2020 ruling.
 In July 2022, the Court of Appeal allowed the appeal opening the way for the case to proceed in the English courts.
+In 2023, it was announced that Pogust Goodhead had secured a £450m investment firm from US-based Gramercy Funds Management to help fund the Mariana case and "resolve existing cases successfully".

-In March 2023, it was reported that Australian mining giant BHP faces an enlarged class-action lawsuit seeking damages of up to $65 billion for its role in the fatal collapse of a mine waste dam in Brazil in 2015, with the number of claimants more than tripling to 700,000.
+In March 2023, it was reported that BHP faces an enlarged class-action lawsuit seeking damages of up to U$65 billion for its role in the dam collapse, with the number of claimants more than tripling to 700,000.
+Approximately 100,000 claimants subsequently exited the claim.
+Of the remaining 600,000 claimants, 200,000 had already received a total of US$2 billion in compensation through Brazilian proceedings.
+In April 2024, it was reported that payouts from the court action were to be delayed past the original claimant forecasts, with the case now expected to be completed in 2027.
+During the trial, it emerged that claims had been filed for oily hair, chickenpox, Alzheimer's disease, and flowers not being as beautiful as before.
+Lawyers fees in the case are projected to exceed US$680 million.
 BHP continues to deny the claim in its entirety.
+In August 2025, BHP Group and Vale had offered US$1.4 billion to settle the case.